 NASA radar teaches us about bird migration.

 You may think of sunset as marking the end of the day—a time to kick back and relax.
 But for many birds, sunset marks the beginning of a hard night’s work.
 Large numbers of birds all across North America take to the skies as the Sun sets in Fall.
-For these weary travellers, it is time for another long flight.
+For these weary travelers, it is time for another long flight.

 Many birds have a summer home and a winter home.
 These birds use one home for breeding and one home for keeping warm and for finding food during the winter.
 This behavior is called migration.
 Learn more about migration.